 Be aware: Each term of the year-long course must be completed with a grade of 'B' or better.
 If AP, IB, or Honors courses are taken in these areas, applicants must also earn 'B' or better grades in the course.

 For Fall term admission, official final High School transcript(s) showing the date of graduation should be submitted no later than July 15.
 For Spring term admission, transcripts are due November 1.
 After final academic records are reviewed, you will receive an email sharing that your admission has been finalized, or rescinded for not meeting the conditions.

 Students are allowed to register for classes prior to the audit of their admission decision.
 Some students may be required to self-report their senior grades prior to orientation to ensure they are on track for completion of the admission requirements.
 If the admission offer is rescinded after enrollment, the classes will be administratively dropped.

 What are some Important Dates to keep in mind?

 Please plan to meet the undergraduate admission deadlines for your admit term.
 To view the specific deadlines, visit the Admissions Deadline webpage.

 Living on campus offers numerous opportunities for students to build lifelong friendships, develop as leaders and achieve academic success.
-Our new 1,500-bed student housing complex will feature tower communities designed around a park!
+Our recently opened South Village housing complex for freshman students features tower communities, community lounges, study rooms, a fitness center, and the new, expanded Village Café dining commons.
 To learn more, visit the Housing and Residence Life webpage.
-(Be aware: Before you apply for Housing, you must first submit your Enrollment Confirmation Deposit (ECD).)

 To verify your final admission eligibility, please plan to submit official, final high school transcripts and, if applicable, official SAT, ACT, or AP/IB test scores after high school graduation.